Connecting generalized Priestley duality to Hofmann-Mislove-Stralka duality: Hofmann-Mislove-Stralka duality

 We recall that a {\em meet-semilattice} is a poset $M$ in which meets of finite subsets exist.
-In particular, $M$ has a top element, which we will denote by $1$.
-A {\em meet-semilattice homomorphism} is a map $\alpha:M_1\to M_2$ preserving all finite meets.
+In particular, $M$ has a top element, which we denote by $1_M$ or $1$ if the context is clear.
+A {\em meet-semilattice homomorphism} is a map $\alpha\colon M_1\to M_2$ preserving all finite meets.
 In particular, $\alpha(1_{M_1})=1_{M_2}$.
-Let $\MSLat$ be the category of meet-semilattices and meet-semilattice homomorphisms.

 A {\em topological meet-semilattice} is a meet-semilattice $M$ such that $M$ is also a topological space in which the meet operation is continuous.
 If the topology on $M$ is a Stone topology, then we call $M$ a {\em Stone meet-semilattice}.
-Let $\SSL$ be the category of Stone meet-semilattices and continuous meet-semilattice homomorphisms.